jgamper/intrinsic-dimensionality/README.md

+# About

+This package includes fastfood and dense transformation wrappers for pytorch modules, primarily to reproduce results from [Li, Chunyuan, et al. "Measuring the intrinsic dimension of objective landscapes." arXiv preprint arXiv:1804.08838 (2018)](https://arxiv.org/abs/1804.08838) - see below for info.

 * All contributions are welcome!
 Please raise an issue for a bug, feature or pull request!

 * Give this repo a star! :star: